10thrangerregiment-dev/Aircraft-Systems/README.md

 Opens a dialog (only works when the TGP is up) with:

 - **Marker prefix** — change `HM` to whatever two letters you like (We use aviator First/Last initial to differentiate)
-- **Step/smooth threshold** — five preset buttons (all step / 1 / 2 / 3 / all smooth) and a custom field
+- **Step/smooth threshold** — five preset buttons (all step / 45 / 30 / 15 / all smooth).
+This dictates where step->smoothing transition happens.
+If you want to step through the far out zooms, and have smoothing in from there, pick a lower option.
 - **Smooth zoom rate** — how fast smooth zoom proceeds
 - **Dynamic smoothing** — on/off plus a strength slider
 - **Terrain avoidance mode** — on / sound-off / off